Jon Dunn

 - California: Central and Southern - Pinnacles National Park, The Coast, Santa Cruz Island, the Salton Sea, and the Mojave Desert (3-16 September 2023 with extension to 17 Sep) Waitlist only

-- Thailand: The South - Khao Yai and Kaeng Krachen National Parks and the Spoon-billed Sandpiper (Feb 2024)
+- Thailand: Central - Khao Yai and Kaeng Krachen National Parks and the Spoon-billed Sandpiper (Feb 19 to Mar 3, 2024)

 - Cuba (23-31 March 2024)